AkanaInc/Google-Sheets-API-Hook/README.md

 ## Google Sheets API
 ### About the API
-- CRUD spreadsheets on Google Drive
+- CRUD spreadsheets on Google Sheets
 - Home Page: [Google Sheets API docs] (https://developers.google.com/google-apps/spreadsheets/)
 - API Documentation: [Google Sheets API docs] (https://developers.google.com/google-apps/spreadsheets/)

 ### Pre-Reqs
-- you must install the pso extensions custom polices:
+- You must install the pso extensions custom polices:
     + unzip the com.soa.pso.openapi.extensions_7.2.2.zip (available in this repository) into the <Policy Manager Home>/sm70 directory.
 This will result in files placed in the sm70/lib/pso.opeapi.extensions_7.2.2 subdirectory
     + restart both PM and ND(s)
     + Using the SOA Admin Console, install the following features in each PM container: